Skip to page content

 The most common ethanol production processes today use yeast to ferment the starch and sugars in corn, sugar cane, and sugar beets.
 Corn is the main feedstock for fuel ethanol in the United States because of its abundance and low price.
 The starch in corn kernels is fermented into sugar, which is then fermented into alcohol.

 Sugar cane and sugar beets are the most common feedstocks used to make fuel ethanol in other parts of the world.
 Because alcohol is made by fermenting sugar, sugar crops are the easiest ingredients to convert into alcohol.
-Brazil, the world's second-largest fuel ethanol producer after the United States, makes most of its fuel ethanol from sugar cane.
+Brazil, the world's second-highest fuel ethanol producer after the United States, makes most of its fuel ethanol from sugar cane.
 Most of the cars in Brazil can run on pure ethanol or on a blend of gasoline and ethanol.

 Cellulosic ethanol is a large potential source of fuel ethanol